-The Old City of Bern
+The old town of Bern

-A stroll through the Unesco World Heritage site.
+A stroll through the Unesco World Heritage site

-Cycling Tours in Bern
+Christmas magic in Bern

-Culture in Bern
+Arts and culture in Bern

+Bern is idyllic, progressive, inspiring, moving, and inviting, as the many different exhibitions, presentations, guided tours, activities, concerts, and performances of all kind prove.
 And the experiences and events are not limited to the city of Bern: the surrounding regions Emmental, Oberaargau, Laupen and the Gantrisch Nature Park are also part of Bern’s cultural cosmos – a near endless one that lives up to its name.
 An overview of everything that’s going on will be presented with six carefully curated culture bucket lists for art and design, music and live performances, architecture, traditional craftsmanship, history and culinary delights.

 Top 10 sights The 10 most popular attractions

-1. Zytglogge Zytglogge tower
+1. Zytglogge

 The best place to start your discovery tour is the Zytglogge tower, THE emblem of Bern.
 At the time of its construction (1218-1220), it served as the city gate that marked the western boundary of Bern.
 However, the city soon grew bigger and the tower unexpectedly ended up in the city centre, losing its defensive function, and then being repurposed as a prison tower before becoming the city’s central clock tower from 1405 onwards.